sev7enITA/DDPFramework/README.md

 ---

 *© 2025 Fabrizio Degni.
-The Dynamic Digital Privacy Framework represents a paradigm shift toward adaptive, ethical, and automated privacy governance in the age of rapid technological evolution.*
+The Dynamic Digital Privacy Framework represents a paradigm shift toward adaptive, ethical and automated privacy governance in the age of rapid technological evolution.*

 **Built for IEEE ISOPE 2025 | New York City | [ieee-isope.org](https://ieee-isope.org/)**